alamrahi/gitClassRoom/README.md

-# testing-repo
+# gitClassRoom
-This is a test repo
+This is a test repo.